 Call to speak with a treatment specialist.

-While certain medications may be used to aid an individual during a medical detox, to alleviate and reduce uncomfortable symptoms of withdrawal, treatment staff may continue or introduce other medications once treatment begins to enhance the therapeutic value of treatment.
-Also called medication-assisted treatment, these may include a variety of non-addictive medications.
+While certain medications may be used to aid an individual during a medical detox, to alleviate and reduce uncomfortable symptoms of withdrawal, treatment staff may continue or introduce other medications once treatment begins to improve the therapeutic value of treatment.
+Also called medication-assisted treatment (MAT), these may include a variety of non-addictive medications.
 If a person suffers from anxiety, depression or other mood disorders, they may be prescribed medications to address and balance these concerns.

-Often used as a directive and pretreatment for other therapies, motivational interviewing the therapist or counselor helps a client by reflective and empathetic listening to discern areas of their life that warrant change, while developing the self-efficacy that is necessary to implement these changes.
+Often used to establish direction and pretreatment for other therapies, in motivational interviewing the therapist or counselor helps a client by reflective and empathetic listening to discern areas of their life that warrant change, while developing the self-efficacy that is necessary to implement these changes.

 Cognitive-behavioral therapy, or CBT, imparts an individual with a skill set to help them overcome and combat cravings.
 It also aids them in uprooting negative and detrimental mindsets and feelings in the context of how they shape their behaviors.
 Instead, a person learns to create more positive thoughts and emotions to base beneficial behaviors upon.

-Combined, these and other treatment modalities can create a landscape of healing, hope, acceptance and change, enabling you to find a better, drug-free life.
+Combined, the therapies described above, along with other treatment modalities can create a landscape of healing, hope, acceptance, and change, enabling you to find a better, alcohol-free and drug-free life.

 Don’t let compassionate and effective treatment pass you by.
-At The Treehouse, we understand how heavily a dual diagnosis may affect your addiction and your treatment.
+At Vertava Health of Texas, we understand how heavily a dual diagnosis may affect your addiction and your treatment.
 Our staff is highly trained and intuitive to these needs and is standing by to offer you exceptional care.
-Contact us today.
+Contact us today at (888) 759-5073.